-- Bus Topology – every network device is connected to a single cable which runs the length of the entire network with two endpoints.
+- Bus Topology – every network device is connected to a single cable that runs the length of the entire network with two endpoints.

 - Star Topology – all network nodes are connected to each other via a central node

 - Tree Topology – typically a hierarchical tree structure with a root node and branch connections forming parent-child hierarchies